SubhamayaM/Chatbot/README.md

 # 🤖🦙 Chatbot using miniLLAMA
 Mini LLAMA Chatbot (Offline) with Table-to-Text Summarization This project is an offline chatbot built using Meta's mini-LLAMA model (8B) and llama-cpp-python, with a Streamlit UI.
-In addition to general chatbot functionality, it can also convert tabular data into natural language summaries.
+In addition to general chatbot functionality, it can also convert tabular data into natural language summaries using TableNet.

 Features: